About the Program

 While there are many educational opportunities for music ministers in more traditional choir and accompanist roles, there have been few programs dedicated to the unique needs of ensemble musicians.
 CLEF is one of the leading programs exclusively focused on supporting ensemble musicians, and our summer program provides significant opportunity for growth and development for musicians of all skill levels.

 The CLEF Summer Program is a week of music, prayer, community, and learning.
-We gather daily for morning and evening prayer, plus offer both a Taizé prayer session and celebration of the Eucharist during the week.
-Participants attend assigned vocal or instrumental ensemble sessions based on the choices made on their registration form, plus each participant has the opportunity for private coaching and small group sessions on specific topics.
+We gather daily for morning and evening prayer, plus offer a celebration of the Eucharist during the week.
+Participants attend assigned vocal or instrumental ensemble sessions based on the choices made on their registration form, plus each participant has the opportunity for private coaching on a topic of their choice.
 Our mid-week Clinic Day offers a variety of breakout sessions in each time slot so participants can choose topics that are most relevant to their music ministry.
 There’s practice and free time built into the week, plus a faculty concert and participant open mic concert.

 Many of our participants drive from near or far because they want to bring multiple instruments for the week.
 If you’re driving, the Jesuit Spiritual Center is located at 5361 S Milford Rd, Milford, OH 45150.
 Plug that into your GPS and you should be able to find us!